 - ✗ Not the most affordable pair

 These Sony headphones are compatible with Android, iOS, Windows, and Mac devices, and can be used with virtual assistants like Google Assistant, Alexa, or Siri.
-You can expect up to 30 hours’ worth of battery life out of these headphones.
+You can expect more than 30 hours’ worth of battery life out of these headphones.
 And should you run out of battery, charging them for just 10 minutes will get you about five hours of playback.
 Or, you can always use them wired instead of wireless, but you won’t be able to use the ANC feature.

 - ✓ Wired or wireless use option

 - ✓ Active Noise Cancellation

 - ✗ Pretty expensive